 I’m a solo traveller, how do I book a tour?

-Since we began, over four years ago, we have maintained a policy of no minimum amount of people to run a tour.
+Since we began, over six years ago, we have maintained a policy of no minimum amount of people to run a tour.
 We are proud of the fact that we are possibly one of the only tour operators in Liverpool who have this policy and hope it encourages more solo travellers to join our tours!
 The only tour we do with a minimum of two people is the South Coast Evening tour (which can also be booked as an evening City tour).

 Do you have Public Liability insurance?